nikhileshsirohi/BANK-MANAGEMENT-SYSTEM/README.md

 Follow the on-screen prompts to perform various banking operations.

 ## Security
+By Default Admin Password: 12345678 to login
+Only Admin can close and display all account holder list

 Certainly!
 In the provided C++ code for the banking management system, there are aspects related to password protection to ensure the security of account information.
 Here's how password protection is implemented in the code:

 Password Entry during Account Creation: